forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/install.md

 ## Salesforce Extensions for Visual Studio Code

-After you’ve installed Salesforce Extensions for VS Code’s dependencies, install the Salesforce Extension Pack extension from the Visual Studio Marketplace.
-The extension pack contains everything you need to develop Salesforce apps using Visual Studio Code.
+Install the Salesforce Extension Pack extension from the Visual Studio Marketplace.
+The extension pack contains additional features that help you develop Salesforce apps using Visual Studio Code.

 To install the extensions, visit <https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode> and click the green **Install** button.
 The installation process prompts you to open Visual Studio Code.
 After Visual Studio Code opens, a dialog box opens in the lower right corner, asking you to install the extension.
 Click **Install** to proceed.